Ever been in a meeting where someone used an acronym you pretended to understand?

 Enhanced adaptability and skills relevance

 The only constant is change, and a skilled workforce is your best defense against disruption.
-Skills training in areas like data analysis, digital literacy, and agile methodologies equips your team to not just react to change, but to anticipate it, that too proactively.
+Skills training in areas like data analysis, digital literacy, and agile methodologies equips your team to not just react to change, but to anticipate it, and that too proactively.

 Stronger competitive advantage